 http://trees.wmgs.org/getperson.php?personID=I41550&tree=Schirado Accessed 11 Jan 2016 at 5 PM

 As for the origin of the nursery rhyme and the poor dog, I have my research cut out for me there, too!

 https://en.wikipedia.org/wiki/Old_Mother_Hubbard Accessed 11 Jan 2016 at 5:41 PM

-Wikipedia raises more questions than the site answers and the information found at the website below is stated authoritatively but who really knows if the poem is based on King Henry VIII and Cardinal Thomas Wosley’s facilitation of his divorce from Queen Katherine of Aragon?
+Although Wikipedia raises more questions than it answers.
+Whether or not the poem is based on King Henry VIII and Cardinal Thomas Wosley’s facilitation of his divorce from Queen Katherine of Aragon– this remains an assumption.

 http://www.rhymes.org.uk/old_mother_hubbard.htm Accessed 11 Jan 2016 at 5:38 PM